Frost flower (sea ice): Formation

-Frost flowers can grow and spread forming a dense concentration across the lead.
-On lake ice, frost flowers are effectively identical to hoar frost crystals.
-On sea ice, through surface tension and differences in concentration gradients, frost flowers that sit on brine-saturated surfaces wicks up the brine, increasing the bulk salinity, which leads to high salinity.
+Frost flowers on sea ice are extremely saline.
+When sea water freezes, it forms porous ice that consists of mostly fresh-water ice, run through with brine channels filled with very briny water (containing the salt rejected from the ice during the freezing process).
+These brine channels extend to the ice surface and coat it with a wet, highly saline surface (‘a surface skim’).
+This is then wicked up onto frost flowers, increasing their salinity.
 The tips of mature frost flowers are less saline due to vapor deposition and the bulk salinity decreases at night due to hoarfrost accumulation as the temperature drops and new snow (they are very good at collecting snow) which also reduces their bulk salinity over time.
 Studies have been done on frost flowers and in one study in the ocean near Barrow, Alaska Alvarez-Aviles et al. (2008) found that the bulk salinities of the frost flowers ranged from 16 ppt to 105 ppt with an average of about 62 ppt. (approximately three times more salty than sea water).